The Footcandle Filmmaker Grant Fund

 We provide development funding, up to $10,000, to filmmakers who have a project where they are ready to start work, have secured proper rights and access, and are either in the midst or ready to start fundraising to help support critical production.

-The 2022 grant applications must be completed by June 30th, 2022, and the award recipients will be notified no later than September 1st, 2022.
-The award(s) will be publicly presented at the 2022 Footcandle Film Festival the weekend of September 21-25.
+The 2024 grant applications must be completed by May 30, 2024, and the award recipients will be notified no later than August 30 2024.
+The award(s) will be publicly presented at the 2024 Footcandle Film Festival during the weekend of September 27-29.

 The film must have at least 51% of its production work completed in the state of North Carolina.
 The applicant must be able to demonstrate how more than more than half of the production (writing, filming, editing, post-production) work is being conducted within North Carolina.

 The application can only apply to single film projects, not a series.
 The film may be of any length (short or feature-length) and of any type (live-action, documentary, or animated).

 Applicants should preferably have previous film or television production experience in a principal role (director, co- director, producer, co-producer) as demonstrated by submitting previously completed work sample(s).
 Applicants who have not yet produced or directed their own work should demonstrate that they will be working with an experienced filmmaker in a principal role.

 Applicants must be 18-years of age or older.
 The Footcandle Filmmaker Grant cannot be used with student films.

 Applicants must own the copyright of their production, and have artistic, budgetary and editorial control over their project.
 The film project covered by this application cannot be a “work for hire”; the project must be one initiated by the applicant where they have complete control of the film.